jetdillo/LeKiwi/BOM.md

 Detailed instructions for 3D printing are provided in [3D Printing](3DPrinting.md).

-> **Note:** prices and items may vary depending on geographic location.
+> **Note**: prices and items may vary depending on geographic location.
 If you find links for other countries, please create an issue or PR so that we add them to the list!

 ### Mobile Base Structure:
 | Part | Amount | Unit Cost (US) | Buy (US) |